osquibb/udacityfsd_capstone/README.md

 * Can add a contribution

 #### Listing Manager
-* Can Add, modify or delete land listings
+* Can Add, modify or delete land listings and view funders

 #### Admin
-* Can Add, modifiy or delete land listings, funders and contributions
+* Can do all of the above & delete contributions